the1lab/1lab/src/1Lab/Equiv.lagda.md

 induction]] principle, which, if extended to the type of isomorphisms, would let us conclude that *being an isomorphism* is a [[proposition]]: but this is [provably not the case].
-The result of formulating univalence using isomorphisms is sometimes caled [[isovalence]] --- that page has a formalisation of its failure.
+The result of formulating univalence using isomorphisms is sometimes called [[isovalence]] --- that page has a formalisation of its failure.

 [provably not the case]: 1Lab.Counterexamples.IsIso.html